 The Balmoral Hotel: Edinburgh Waverley Station, Edinburgh

-The Balmoral is a five-star hotel (originally built as the North British Station Hotel) located on Princes Street just minutes away from the cities main terminus Edinburgh Waverley Station.
-This landmark building, which first opened in 1902, welcomes visitors to Auld Reekie with fairytale turrets in Scottish Baronial style which define the Old Town cityscape and has welcomed visitors to Auld Reekie since it opened in 1902.
+The Balmoral is a five-star hotel (first built as the North British Station Hotel) located on Princes Street, minutes away from the main terminus at Edinburgh Waverley Station.
+Its fairytale turrets and clock tower in Scottish Baronial style define the Old Town cityscape and has welcomed visitors to Auld Reekie since it opened in 1902.

-Its famous clock is still set three minutes fast to ensure railway travellers enjoying lingering in the hotel bar and Edinburgh residents don’t miss their train.
+Its famous clock is still set three minutes fast to ensure railway travellers lingering in the hotel bar, and locals don’t miss their train.
 The only day the clock runs on time is 31 December to celebrate Hogmanay and the start of New Year.

-No shortage of famous guests has stayed at The Balmoral which has been a favourite with entertainers and creatives like Laurel & Hardy, Sophia Loren, Elizabeth Taylor, Paul McCartney and Michael Palin.
+No shortage of famous guests has stayed at The Balmoral, including entertainers like Laurel & Hardy, Sophia Loren, Elizabeth Taylor, Paul McCartney and Michael Palin.

-One customer who tarried here was a certain J.K Rowling.
-She apparently finished writing her book Harry Potter and the Deathly Hallows in a room which was later christened the J.K Rowling Suite.
+One customer who tarried here was a certain J.K.
+Rowling.
+She finished writing her book Harry Potter and the Deathly Hallows in a room, later christened the J.K Rowling Suite.

-The Balmoral has become synonymous with luxury service in Scotland’s capital and certainly ranks as one of Britain’s finest railway hotels.
+The Balmoral has become synonymous with luxury service in Scotland’s capital and ranked as one of Britain’s finest railway hotels.

 Grand Central Hotel: Glasgow Central Station, Glasgow

-The city’s central station is handsome enough with it dashing glass roof.
-Constructed over the remains of a Victorian village of which you can see the remains on the highly acclaimed Glasgow Central Tours), and right across from its dashing glass roof you’ll find this wee gem of a railway hotel.
+Glasgow Central station is handsome enough with it dashing glass roof.
+Constructed over the remains of a Victorian village of which you can see the remains on the acclaimed Glasgow Central Tours.

-Many a bigshot has sauntered through its doors over the decades, including JFK, Winston Churchill, Frank Sinatra, but its real scene stealer comes from being the venue where none other than John Logie Baird first transmitted a broadcast of his new-fangled television in 1927.
+Prominent guests who have stayed at the Grand Central Hotel include Winston Churchill, JFK and Frank Sinatra.
+But its real scene stealer comes from being the venue in 1927, where John Logie Baird first transmitted a broadcast of his new-fangled television.

 Great Northern Hotel: London King’s Cross Station, London

-The first floor Plum and Spilt Milk restaurant (named after the livery colour of the original London and North Western Railway Pullman trains) serves up creative dishes, while the ground floor cocktail bar does a decent line of British tapas fare.
+The first floor Plum and Spilt Milk restaurant (named after the livery colour of the original London and North Western Railway Pullman trains) serves creative, seasonal British favourites.
+While the snazzy, chandelier-adorned GNH Bar, contrasts with the quirky and quintessentially British, Snug Bar.

 Hallmark Midland Hotel: Derby Station, Derby

 You’ll find Britain’s oldest railway hotel, not in London, Liverpool or Manchester but the town of Derby.
 The Midland Hotel – its original name – was built in 1841 as part of a Railway Village.
-As well as the hotel, the village included Derby Station, a huge train shed, a railway roundhouse, workshop and 80 houses built for railway employees.
+As well as the hotel, the village included Derby Station, a vast train shed, a railway roundhouse, workshops and 80 houses for railway employees.

-The Hallmark Group bought this Grade II-listed building in 2009, refurbishing it with a cosy, contemporary vibe with subtle nods to the hotel’s Victorian heritage, retaining the original oak interiors, walled garden and gorgeous garden room.
-The 4-star hotel situated directly across from the station now has a lounge bar, nine function rooms accommodating up to 150 guests and a very well-regarded brasserie.
+The Hallmark Group bought this Grade II-listed building in 2009, refurbishing it with a cosy, contemporary vibe.
+With subtle nods to the hotel’s Victorian heritage, it retained the original oak interiors, walled garden and gorgeous garden room.
+The 4-star hotel located across from the station has a lounge bar, nine function rooms accommodating up to 150 guests and a very well-regarded brasserie.

 The Midland Hotel: Manchester Oxford Road Station, Manchester

-Manchester’s Midland Hotel has definite echoes of St Pancras, with its impressive Victorian red brick façade that takes up an entire block of the city centre.
-Architecturally it certainly ranks alongside it as one of Britain’s most beautiful railway hotels.
+Manchester’s Midland Hotel has echoes of London St Pancras, with its impressive Victorian red brick façade.
+Its elegant design – spanning a whole block – ranks as one of Britain’s most beautiful railway hotels.

-Originally built in 1903, the Midland Hotel served Manchester Central.
-The station is long gone now and all that remains is the outer facade which is part of the Manchester Central Convention Complex.
-But being less than 10 minutes walk from Manchester Oxford Road station, it still retains its railway hotel credentials.
+Initially built in 1903, the Midland Hotel served Manchester Central station.
+Long gone now, all that remains of the station is the front of the Manchester Central Convention Complex.
+But within 10 minutes’ walk from Manchester Oxford Station, the hotel retains its railway credentials.

-Located in the heart of the city it’s a perfect place to stay for business and leisure travellers, and high rollers.
+Located in the heart of the city it’s a handy place to stay for business travellers and high rollers.
 Speaking of which, one of the hotel’s claims to fame is being the venue for a historic meeting between a certain Mr Rolls and Mr Royce.

 The Midland upped the ante further by recently opening a new luxury spa, a city centre retreat where guests can discover the ‘art of relaxation’.